How to Tell and Share Your Story

 You can also call our My Climate Story Hotline (267-499-3973) to leave a short glimpse of your experience, including how you feel, as a voicemail message.

-My Climate Story contributions can be also be created and collected in formal or informal educational settings, shared through social media using the hashtag #MyClimateStory, or submitted individually.
+My Climate Story contributions can be also be created and collected in formal or informal educational settings (see our Workshop Resources page for curricular materials), shared through social media using the hashtag #MyClimateStory, or submitted individually.
 Adapt the process for the needs in your community!

 If you or someone in your community would prefer to submit a story in a language other than English, read all our multilingual story prompts here.
 We currently have submission forms available in Arabic, Filipino, French, German, Greek, Hindi, Indonesian, Italian, Japanese, Kiswahili, Mandarin, Mongolian, Russian, and Spanish, in addition to English.
 (Not seeing your language, or see a problem with one of these translations?
 Please help us translate our collection form and fix any errors.
 Get in touch with us at email@example.com).